-- 4.5.1 The report of Mr Robert Yaxley BSc CEcol CEnv MCIEEM of Wild Frontier Ecology dated August 2018 (Evidence Document 3 Ecological Report) was commissioned to inform those preparing this NDP as to the ecological features and assets of the Neighbourhood Area.
-The report demonstrates the ecological importance of the river valley of the River Wensum and its tributaries situate in the RNA.
-The policies are informed by the report and are intended to benefit the sustainable development of the NDA by conservation and protection of the ecology. - 4.5.2 The River Wensum is a chalk river of European significance supporting a range of rare and valued species reliant upon the habitat.
-Whilst the designation of SSSI/SAC is largely restricted to the river itself the adjacent river valley, tributaries associated pasture are critically important supporting habitats which help to maintain the features for which the Wensum was designated.
+- 4.5.1 An Ecological Report(12) was prepared in 2018 to inform those preparing this NDP as to the ecological features and assets of the Neighbourhood Area.
+The report demonstrates the ecological importance of the river valley of the River Wensum and its tributaries situated in the RNA.
+The policies are informed by the report and are intended to benefit the sustainable development of the RNA by conservation and protection of the ecology. - 4.5.2 The River Wensum is a chalk river of European significance supporting a range of rare and valued species reliant upon the habitat.
+Whilst the designation of SSSI/SAC is largely restricted to the river itself the adjacent river valley, tributaries and associated pasture are critically important supporting habitats which help to maintain the features for which the Wensum was designated.
 Overall the valley functions as a major corridor of movement for biodiversity linking Pensthorpe nature reserve to the north and Sennowe lakes to the south of the RNA.
 The tributaries of the Wensum situated in the RNA Area are important green corridors which extend the influence of the river right across the RNA.
 The policies are intended to support the function and connectivity of all these corridors and to enhance them where possible.
-The area to which the policies relate are shown in Annex 6 'Habitat Areas Map' and are referred to in the policies as "the habitat areas".
-The extent of the habitat areas is drawn to incorporate the open and undeveloped areas which are the flood plain of the river valley and its tributaries which land is not within the protection of the SSSI/SAC designation nor its Impact Risk Zones.
+The area to which the policies relate are shown in Annex 6 'European Sites Map' and are referred to in the policies as "the habitat areas".
 The report and the policies are intended to add local distinction to the broader NNDC environmental policies.